Categories

 The film operates in a register of deadpan comedy, marvelously maintained throughout the whole runtime.
 This is a very funny film, often in subdued ways.
 There aren’t too many punchlines, but the movie doesn’t really need them: everything about the timing and character reactions and camera movements and clever cuts is inspired and provocative.
 The world itself is filled with funny inventions, too: a hyper-disciplined Boy Scouts like a team of Navy SEALS, an over-the-top animal pageant (“what kind of bird are you?”).

-Anderson’s real directorial achievement is his endlessly pleasing compositions, symmetrical and precise, and how they bring out a sentimentality in the film’s emotions.
-“Dollhouse” is the common term for his style, and I think it fits: everything is orderly and entire contained in the frame of relatively flat depth, arranged like a kid putting all of his toys in a row.
+Anderson’s real directorial achievement is his endlessly pleasing compositions, symmetrical and precise, and how they bring out a sentimentality in the film’s emotions in a bunch of different ways.
+“Dollhouse” is the common term for his style, and I think it fits: everything is orderly and entire contained in the frame of relatively flat depth, arranged like a kid putting all of his toys in a row such that each has space and purpose.
+This interplay between a the worldview and imagination of children — indeed, the ones who would play with a dollhouse — and the stark real world is at the heart of the story.

-Just calling it “dollhouse” undersells Anderson’s achievement, though.
-He has an artist’s eye, and he gets so much out of such simple cinematic techniques that interrogate the characters and their conflicts and universe.
-For as prominent and unique as the often artificial, overly-constructed look is, it’s built on basic building blocks like tripod pans and extended medium shots of two people talking.
-These are maneuvers that directors have been doing for a hundred years, but that never look like this.
+Moonrise Kingdom represents a real leap in Anderson’s style, though it’s through refinement of familiar techniques.
+He has an artist’s eye, and he gets more than ever out of his favorite cinematic techniques, each revealing something about the characters and their conflicts and universe.
+(Never pretty just for the hell of it, though if that’s what you’re looking for, you’ll be delighted, as it’s as pretty as any movie of the 2010s.)
+For as unique as the often artificial, overly-constructed look is, it all comes back to basic building blocks like tripod pans and extended medium shots of two people talking, but always in perfect harmony with the arc that the characters are on.
+These are maneuvers that directors have been doing for a hundred years, and yet they never look as good or work as well as they do here.

 Another of the film’s triumphs is the score by Alexandre Desplat.
 It sets a perfect tone for the film.
 His score is subtitled “The Heroic Weather-Conditions of the Universe”; and the composition is as dreamy and whimsical and evocative as the title.
+It ties in perfectly with the elemental, Book of Genesis undertones in the story, and complements the beautiful visuals.
 It’s perfect.
+Also a major part of the film’s flavor are the classical (mostly Benjamin Britten) and midcentury pop/folk numbers in the soundtrack.
+It’s another masterstroke by music supervisor Randall Poster.

 The acting is excellent.
+Anderson does such interesting work with them, it’s not hard to see why most of Hollywood is itching to get on his cast sheet.
 The adults’ intensity and stress always bubbles just under the surface, and they have great chemistry together, especially Willis and McDormand.
-But it’s the kids who really impress: Gilman and Hayward are terrifically fun to watch.
+But it’s the kids who really impress: Gilman and Hayward are terrifically fun and touching to watch.
 They don’t betray an ounce of knowingness or eye-rolling at the miniature melodrama they play.
 They each convey something noble and heroic without sacrificing the edge and naivete built into the characters.

-It all adds up into a film of breathtaking richness and joy in which the visuals and the love-conquers-cynicism elevate each other.
+It all adds up into a film of breathtaking richness and joy in which the unique, world-class presentation and the love-conquers-cynicism story elevate each other, the wonderful curvature and development of each perfectly complementing each other.
 Anderson applies so many little touches and allusions and interconnected motifs that it’s an endlessly rewatchable film, a million threads to parse out and subsume you.
 I was blown away the first time I saw the film, but I’ve loved it even more every time since as it continually draws me, its many connections and echoes clicking into place like lovely clockwork.

-I haven’t seen every one of Wes Anderson’s films, but this is my favorite of his so far.
+I haven’t seen every one of Wes Anderson’s films as of writing this review, but this is my favorite of his so far.
 I’ll go one step further: Moonrise Kingdom is one of the best films of the new millennium to date and I dare say one of my all-time favorites.

 Is It Good?